Kyle Isbel Player Props: Royals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks 10th in MLB with a collective 9.1 strikeouts per nine innings.
+- The Phillies pitching staff ranks 10th in the league with a collective 9.1 strikeouts per nine innings.

-- The Phillies have a 4.01 team ERA that ranks 11th among all league pitching staffs.
+- The Phillies have a 4.03 team ERA that ranks 11th across all MLB pitching staffs.

-- Sanchez gets the start for the Phillies, his 10th of the season.
-He is 0-3 with a 2.66 ERA and 41 strikeouts in 47 1/3 innings pitched.

-- The lefty last pitched on Sunday against the Pittsburgh Pirates, when he threw five scoreless innings without surrendering a hit.
+- The right-hander last pitched on Monday against the Miami Marlins, when he threw 6 2/3 innings, allowing two earned runs while giving up six hits.

-- In nine games this season, the 26-year-old has an ERA of 2.66, with 7.8 strikeouts per nine innings.
-Opponents are batting .202 against him.

 © 2023 Data Skrive.
 All rights reserved.